olivierlabayle/idg_dream/README.md

 ### Tests

-In order to run tests, you will need a postgres image running
+In order to run tests, you will need a postgres image running, you can use the given docker-compose file :

+`docker-compose -f idg_dream_db/docker-compose.test.yml up -d`